neagan/babel-node-lambda/README.md

 # babel-node-lambda
+Use node-lambda with babel

-A small script to utilize [node-lambda](https://github.com/motdotla/node-lambda) with your existing [babel](https://github.com/babel/babel) configuration.
+`babel-node-lambda` allows you to utilize [node-lambda](https://github.com/motdotla/node-lambda) with your existing [babel](https://github.com/babel/babel) configuration.

 ## Getting Started
 ### Installation